PiBrewing/craftbeerpi4-documentation/README.md

 Requirements:
 - Python 3.9 (Python 3.10 and 3.11 should also work -> tested in docker environment)
 - Bullseye is the recommended OS for the raspberry pi
 - !!!
-RapsberryPi that is able to run 64bit system is storngly recommended as older versions will cause issues with server versions > 4.1.6 !!!
+RapsberryPi that is able to run 64bit system is strongly recommended as older versions will cause issues with server versions > 4.1.6 !!!

 ### Note:
-- A migration from cbpi3 to cbpi4 with the olde settings / configuration is not possible
+- A migration from cbpi3 to cbpi4 with the old settings / configuration is not possible

 ### [Changes](master/Changes.md)